prebid/prebid.github.io/dev-docs/modules/currency.md

 | USD$0.50 increments, capped at USD$5 |

-The following config translates the "low granularity" bucket with a conversion rate of 108 yen to 1 US dollar:
+The following config translates the "low granularity" bucket with a conversion rate of 108 yen to 1 US dollar.
+It also defines the current conversion rate as being 110 yen to the dollar,

 {% highlight js %}
 pbjs.setConfig({